ghoulmann/cs-curriculum/year_3.rst

 * use data structures such as tables or arrays
 * explain how an algorithm works, and why it represents an efficient solution to the problem
 * use at least two textual programming languages
+* identify and investigate forms and examples of new media as well as the theories that underlie and emerge from these forms [Bay]

 *Level 7*